 - Welcome Project – WiD prides itself on being a welcoming community.
 You know how hard it is to attend an event when you don’t know someone already.
 So we have established this corps whose mission is to reach out at each event to make sure that all members and guests are comfortable and connected.

 - Other micro-volunteer opportunities that may arise during the year, like a resume review program, a coaching meeting, or a brainstorming session.
-With your resume on file, we can more easily get you involved when these opportunities become available.
+With your name on file, we can more easily get you involved when these opportunities become available.

 How do I volunteer?
 Simple.
 Members just apply here